mtlynch/mtlynch.io/content/notes/3pl-questions/index.md

 - Who absorbs costs of a fulfillment error?
   - What if we have to re-ship with expedited shipping to meet a customer deadline?
   - What if you sent a more expensive item and the customer has already opened it or refuses to return it?
+- Who absorbs costs for lost inventory at the warehouse?
+  - e.g., warehouse confirms receipt of 100 items, ships 75 over the course of the next month, but the next stocktake shows only 23 remaining (100 - 75 - 23 = 2 are missing)
 - How do we handle it if a customer [places an order and then emails me to make a change](/retrospectives/2023/02/#what-if-a-customer-changes-their-order)?
   - Will changes in my e-commerce platform immediately sync to your order management system?
 - How do we handle it when a customer asks us to hold off on fulfilling an order?